Description of Bonds

 Highway User Revenue Fund (HURF) bonds are special revenue bonds issued specifically for the purpose of constructing street and highway projects.
 These bonds are secured by gasoline tax revenues collected by the State and distributed to cities and towns throughout the State based on a formula of population and gas sales within the county of origin.
 These bonds require approval by the voters.

-Improvement District (ID) bonds are sold by districts that are formed by property owners in a designated area within the city who agree to be assessed for the repayment of the costs of constructing improvements which benefit the their property.
+Improvement District (ID) bonds are sold by districts that are formed by property owners in a designated area within the city who agree to be assessed for the repayment of the costs of constructing improvements which benefit their property.
 The city is the repayment source of last resort to a bondholder should a property owner default on his assessment.
 ID bonds are secured by a lien on the property and improvements of all parcels in each district.
 ID bonds are typically issued to finance local street, water or sewer improvements; or to acquire an existing water or sewer operation.

 Community Facilities Districts (CFD) are special purpose districts created specifically to acquire and improve public infrastructure in specified land areas.
 Currently, the four CFDs formed within the city have issued general obligation bonds which are secured by ad valorem taxes levied by the districts.
 The city has no liability for community facilities district bonds.